Photographic Documentation of Grassroots, Spontaneous and Temporary Memorials

 16. Ritual: It refers to anticipated and formal actions and behaviours e.g. minute silence; lighting a candle; writing a message; speeches etc (please see next point on Embodiment about considerations of how and whether to photograph).

 17. Embodiment: This is often part of how ritual (see above) happens, i.e. we use our bodies to participate in a ritual.
 E.g. we stay silent and still for the minute silence; or we move slowly, or slow down when passing by a memorial site; or lean over to read a message; or assume a praying position/gesture; or sing, or recite a poem.
 Inevitably, this kind of photography would in many cases mean that you need to take photographs of people’s behaviour and action, so you should take measures to avoid interfering with or disturbing people’s memorialisation activity and preserve anonymity (e.g. do not photograph people’s faces).
 Equally, it is important to ask yourself, “why do I photograph this?” and “should I take photograph of this at all”?
-What to photograph includes a consideration of what not to photography.
+What to photograph includes a consideration of what not to photograph.

 18. Protest, if any: Spontaneous memorials often project a homogenous sense of unity and imply a singular response to the event, which can be misleading.
 Take photographs of items or actions that differ to, or (in)directly oppose the memorialisation taking place (including the formation of anti-memorials on site or elsewhere).